LucyLedezma/AWS-project3-deep-learning-topics/README.md

      'lr': '0.0027988564042975396'

 ## Debugging and Profiling

-**TODO**: Give an overview of how you performed model debugging and profiling in Sagemaker In order to understand how the model was training and its performance while this process, I have stablished the rules that includes the control of overfitting, overtraining.., I have stablished the debugger hook config with a regular expression to detect the output of the model loss, and setting the times to check it into the different phases , Finally I added profiler_config to check the resources usage.
+In order to understand how the model was training and its performance while this process, I have stablished the rules that includes the control of overfitting, overtraining.., I have stablished the debugger hook config with a regular expression to detect the output of the model loss, and setting the times to check it into the different phases , Finally I added profiler_config to check the resources usage.
 All this configuartions were used into estimator istantiation; once it was created, the model was trained.

 ### Results
-**TODO**: What are the results/insights did you get by profiling/debugging your model?

 - The results I got in the debugging the model were the behaviuor of loss in the different phases like train, test and validation.
 These results   were useful to understand how well the model was created.
   - The conclusion of these results were:
     -- In this case, I only observe the shorter line of validation, but it is correspond to that its size is lower than the others.